Robert Brownlee 1937 - 2020 - Obituary

 Robert (Bob) Wilson Brownlee

 A memorial service will be at a later date.
-The family requests memorial donations in Bob's name be directed to the National Multiple Sclerosis Society 4696 W. Overland Rd. #168 Boise, ID 83705.
+The family requests memorial donations in Bob's name be directed to the National Multiple Sclerosis Society 5331 S. Macadam Ave #290 Portland, OR 97239.
 Assisting the family is Virgil T. Golden Funeral Service.